MAD-I-T/magento-actions/README.md

 ```
 ## Mess detector

-Mess detection on magento2 using github actions
+Mess detection on magento2 using github actions.

+`ruleset` variable can be used to specify a custom rulset other than the default magento version.

 ```
   - name: 'mess detector'
     uses: MAD-I-T/magento-actions@master